NichlasB/alynt-faq-manager/README.md

 3. Activate through WordPress plugins screen
 4. Create collections under FAQs > Collections
 5. Add FAQ items under FAQs > Add New
+6. Updates will be automatically detected and can be installed through WordPress

 ## Usage